-- (1) No person shall operate an aerodrome for international operations without having been certified in accordance with the specifications contained in this Part, Part 32 of these Aerodrome Directives as well as other relevant ICAO specifications as may be specified in the Ghana Civil Aviation Act. - Note.
-Specific procedures on the stages of certifying an aerodrome are given in the GCAD Part 32 and AC 14-036.
-Further guidance on aerodrome certification can be found in the Manual on Certification of Aerodromes (Doc 9774) and ICAO PAN-Aerodrome (Doc 9981). - (2) As part of the certification process, an applicant shall submit an aerodrome manual which will include all pertinent information on the aerodrome site, facilities, services, equipment, operating procedures, organization and management including a safety management system for approval or acceptance prior to granting the aerodrome certificate. - Note 1.
-Contents of an aerodrome manual, including procedures for its submission and approval/acceptance, verification of compliance and granting of an aerodrome certificate, are given in the GCAD Part 32 and AC 14-036.
-Further guidance on aerodrome certification can be found in the Manual on Certification of Aerodromes (Doc 9774) and ICAO PANS-Aerodromes (Doc 9981).
-Note 2.
-The intent of a safety management system is to have in place an organized and orderly approach in the management of aerodrome safety by the aerodrome operator.
-Part 36 of Ghana Civil Aviation Directive Safety Management contains the safety management provisions applicable to certified aerodromes.
-Further guidance is given in the Safety Management Manual (SMM) (Doc 9859) and in the Manual on Certification of Aerodromes (Doc 9774).
+(1) No person shall operate an aerodrome for international operations without having been certified in accordance with the specifications contained in this Part, Part 32 of these Aerodrome Directives as well as other relevant ICAO specifications as may be specified in the Ghana Civil Aviation Act.

+Note. - Specific procedures on the stages of certifying an aerodrome are given in the GCAD Part 32 and AC 14-036.
+Further guidance on aerodrome certification can be found in the Manual on Certification of Aerodromes (Doc 9774) and ICAO PAN-Aerodrome (Doc 9981).

+(2) As part of the certification process, an applicant shall submit an aerodrome manual which will include all pertinent information on the aerodrome site, facilities, services, equipment, operating procedures, organization and management including a safety management system for approval or acceptance prior to granting the aerodrome certificate.

+Note 1. - Contents of an aerodrome manual, including procedures for its submission and approval/acceptance, verification of compliance and granting of an aerodrome certificate, are given in the GCAD Part 32 and AC 14-036.
+Further guidance on aerodrome certification can be found in the Manual on Certification of Aerodromes (Doc 9774) and ICAO PANS Aerodromes (Doc 9981).

+Note 2. - The intent of a safety management system is to have in place an organized and orderly approach in the management of aerodrome safety by the aerodrome operator.
+Part 36 of Ghana Civil Aviation (Safety Management Systems) Directive - contains the safety management provisions applicable to certified and uncertified aerodromes.
+Overarching guidance on safety management systems is provided in the Safety Management Manual (SMM) (Doc 9859) and in the Manual on Certification of Aerodromes (Doc 9774).
+Procedures on the management of change; conduct of safety assessment, reporting and analyses of safety occurrences at aerodromes; runway safety; and continuous monitoring to enforce compliance with applicable specifications so that hazards are identified, and risks are assessed and mitigated, are specified in the PANS-Aerodromes (Doc 9981).

-14.1.6 AIRPORT DESIGN
+14.1.6 AIRPORT DESIGN AND MASTER PLAN1